Letters of last resort: Process

 A new prime minister writes a set of letters after taking office and being told by the Chief of the Defence Staff "precisely what damage a Trident missile could cause".
 The documents are then delivered to the submarines in sealed envelopes, and the previous prime minister's letters are destroyed without being opened.
 The letters do not have to be written immediately after the briefing on Trident's capabilities, and in any case the previous prime minister's set of letters remains in effect until the new letters have been delivered to each submarine.
 Letters aboard Polaris submarines were accompanied by a separate letter from the Commander-in-Chief Fleet which was to be opened first as it contained the conditions for opening the prime minister's letter; no such letter from the Commander-in-Chief Fleet (later Fleet Commander) has been referred to in accounts of the last resort procedure for s.

-In the event of the deaths of both the prime minister and the designated alternative decision-maker as a result of a nuclear strike, the commander(s) of any nuclear submarine(s) on patrol at the time would use a series of checks to ascertain whether the letters of last resort must be opened.
-In 1983, the procedure for Polaris submarine commanders was to open the Commander-in-Chief Fleet's letter if there had been an evident nuclear attack on the United Kingdom or if British naval communications had ceased for four hours.
+In the event of the deaths of both the prime minister and their designated "second person" of responsibility, typically a high-ranking member of the Cabinet such as the deputy prime minister or the first secretary of state, the commanders of the nuclear submarines on patrol at the time would use a series of checks to ascertain whether the letters of last resort must be opened.
+In 1983, the procedure for Polaris submarine commanders was to first open the Commander-in-Chief Fleet's letter if there had been an evident nuclear attack on the United Kingdom or if all British naval communications transmitted from the UK had ceased for four hours, which would then contain instructions on when to open the prime minister's sealed letter.
 It has been reported that the process by which a Vanguard submarine commander would determine the continued existence of the British government involves the monitoring of a variety of communication signals, with the ability or inability to receive a BBC Radio 4 broadcast having particular significance.